ipfs-inactive/blog/content/post/104-js-ipfs-0.48.md

 ## 🏓 DHT configuration

+The full [DHT][] implementation for JS IPFS with all the [changes made in Go IPFS 0.5](https://blog.ipfs.io/2020-05-19-road-to-dht/) will not arrive until later this year, but for the time being you can run the experimental [DHT][] implementation.
+This implementation is incomplete so some features may not work as intended but you should be able to use it to resolve content and find peers though there may be some performance degredation on your node over time.

-You can also now enable the [DHT][] for JS IPFS daemons via the command line.
+You can enable the [DHT][] for JS IPFS daemons via the command line.
 To put your node into client mode run:

 ```console
 $ jsipfs config Routing.Type dhtclient